wormholer/KAP-manual/en/install/check_env.en.md

 #### **check-spark.sh**

-Check Spark's avaivability, there are two cases:
+Check Spark's avaivability, there are two ways and take one of them:

+1. **Use Spark from the environment.** It is usally applicable for KAP version < 2.4.

-1. If there is an existing spark installed in the environment, and its version is higher than 1.6.0 (run `spark_shell —version` to get current spark version), it is useful for KAP, i.e.
+   a.
+Please make sure Spark has been installed and it's version is higher than 1.6.0(run `spark_shell —version` to get current spark version).

-   export SPARK_HOME='SPARK_IN_ENV'
+   b. export SPARK_HOME=SPARK_INSTALLATION_DIR

-2. If there is no Spark installed in the environment or there is a installed spark whose version is lower than 1.6.0, it is recommended to use the Spark in KAP's package, i.e.
+2. **Use Spark from KAP.** It is recommend by default.

-   export SPARK_HOME=$KYLIN_HOME/spark
+   a. export SPARK_HOME=$KYLIN_HOME/spark

-   Meanwhile if kerberos authentication is required, it needs to configure spark relevant items in "kylin.properties".
+   b.
+If kerberos authentication is required, it needs to configure spark relevant items in *kylin.properties*.
 Basically there are two kerberos security items:

    `-Djava.security.auth.login.config`

    `-Djava.security.krb5.conf`

-   which should be appended to those items in the "kylin.properties":
+   which should be appended to those items in the *kylin.properties*:

    `kap.storage.columnar.spark-conf.spark.yarn.am.extraJavaOptions`